Preetham-iitb/Currency-converter/README.md

 Hi, myself Ganesh Preetham and this is my assignment for DevCom recruitments

 I made a Currency Converter website using HTML, CSS and JavaScript.
 I'll explain about each of my file seperately.
+To open the website just open the index.html hile using any browser.
+No external packages required

 HTML:-
 HTML is used to make the basic structure of the website.